slackapi/build-this-bot-workshop/docs/Chapter-3.md

 We can store bits of information we'll want to access later as attributes on the bot object and actions we want our bot to take as methods.

-### Init Your Bot's Identity

-In the `__init__` function of the Bot class, which (as the name suggests) initializes the bot, we're giving our bot a touch of identity.
-Feel free to change the name and emoji here!

 Instead of importing the `python-slackclient` library in our `app.py` file like we did before, we'll import it into this file and access the `SlackClient` through an attribute on our bot.
 This makes it easier to handle OAuth since our bot object's attributes can be accessed in the other places it will live, such as the `app.py` file.

 ### Teach Bot How to Auth